-The CAN-DO Foundation benefits from the advice, experience and guidance of our Advisory Board members, who collectively bring a wealth of knowledge and passion to our collective cause to bring about criminal justice reform, end mass incarceration and identify cases of nonviolent drug offenders who are seeking and deserve clemency.
+The CAN-DO Foundation benefits from the advice, experience and guidance of our Advisory Board members, who collectively bring a wealth of knowledge and passion to our collective cause to bring about criminal justice reform, end mass incarceration and identify and/or assist with cases who are seeking justice through clemency.
 Together we CAN-DO this!

 Sam Morison Former Staff Attorney at the Pardon Office